-This course will allow for the exploration of different coaching philosophies, the development of individual personal style while exploring caching responsibilities, ethical obligations, and how to balance personal time with coaching duties.
-Coaching requires the ability to appropriately interact with many individuals, ranging from athletes and parents to officials and professional peers; this course will explore appropriate interpersonal communications, as well as game management, proper analysis of statistics, how to recognize ergogenic aid usage by athletes and the application of proper collegiate recruiting processes.
-(Prerequisites: Physical Education major, Sport Management major, Coaching Diploma major, Recreation major or consent of instructor, and college level reading).
+This course will allow for the exploration of different coaching philosophies, the development of individual personal style while exploring coaching responsibilities, ethical obligations, and how to balance personal time with coaching duties.
+Coaching requires the ability to appropriately interact with many individuals, ranging from athletes and parents to officials and professional peers; this course will explore appropriate interpersonal communication, as well as game management, proper analysis of statistics, how to recognize ergogenic aid usage by athletes and the application of proper collegiate recruiting processes.
+(Prerequisites: None).